eat1000/ASA/README.md

     --thread-num	Number of threads on which the program will be running (default: thread number in your machine).

 ## Citation
 Gang Shi, Qingmin Kuang.
 Ancestral spectrum analysis with population specific SNPs.
-In submission.Ps.
 In submission.